John Ward House (Salem, Massachusetts): History

 The Ward House was built in three distinct phases.
 John Ward, a currier by profession, built the first portion of the house in 1684.
 This consisted of a two-story structure with one room on each floor, and a large chimney at one end.
 This portion was extended by Ward to the right-side of the chimney, giving the house a typical colonial five-bay facade, with center entry and chimney.
 The last addition to the house was the lean-to at the rear, which gave the house a saltbox appearance, and was apparently added not long before Ward's death in 1734.
 By this time he was apparently sharing the house with his son Benjamin, who inherited the property.
 The house remained in the hands of the Ward family until 1816, when it was sold at auction as part of an estate.

 The buyer at auction was Temple Hardy, who lived in the house for forty years, and operated a bakery on the premises.
 The house was then converted to a multi-unit residential tenement, which it remained until 1910.
 At some point in the 19th century a wing was added to the east end of the building; this was removed before 1905.
 Originally located on Prison Lane (now St. Peter Street), the house was moved to its present site in 1910 by splitting it into two and rolling it on ox-drawn logs from its original site three blocks away.
 In 1912 the house underwent a careful restoration under the direction of antiquarian George Francis Dow.
 Dow's work included decorating the space to meet his conception of the use of the house c.
 1700.

 In 1911, parts of the house were opened to the public, becoming the first outdoor museum of architecture in the country.
 The Peabody Essex Museum now offers guided tours of the house.
 Rooms on the first floor feature 17th-century furnishings and displays in the lean-to on retail premises of the period.

+In 1967, a replica of the John Ward House was constructed near mile marker 80 of the Massachusetts Turnpike in Charlton, Massachusetts.
+The building served as an experimental tourist information center for the Massachusetts Turnpike Authority, and was replete with costumed staff.
+The reproduction reportedly cost $70,000 to construct, and later served as an RMV for the state.
+The building is currently not operational.